 Expired extinguishers can be dangerous if put into your recycling cart if they are still under pressure, so please do not place them there.
 If you need to dispose of your old extinguishers, you can take them outside and release the pressure by spraying the extinguisher.
 Be advised that this may make a large cloud of dust or vapor, so be mindful of wind speed and direction.
 The dust may be corrosive to home and auto paint, so make sure you are far away from any vehicles and homes.

 Empty canisters can be taken to the West Allis Municipal Yards Drop Off Site for disposal as scrap metal.

-The CPAT testing process (to include 2 orientations and 2 time trials) is $150.00 payable by cash, cashier's check or check.
+The CPAT testing process (to include 2 orientations and 2 time trials) is $165.00 payable by cash, cashier’s check or check (made out to: West Allis Fire Department).
 See the Registration and Payment page for additional CPAT payment information.

 A fire watch consists of:

 In order to be qualified and designated to be a fire watch, fire watch personnel should be trained annually in the following:

 Personnel providing a fire watch shall perform the following duties: